simoninireland/org-sta-fh/README.md

 text.
 The last contains the grades as a CSV spreadsheet.
 These can then be bulk-uploaded directly to MMS.

-The feedback tree can be at any depth: all that matters is that the feedback sub-trees lie beneath it.
+The feedback tree can start at any depth in an org file: all that matters is that the feedback sub-trees lie immediately beneath it.
+You can include any markup in the feedback that you like, including extra sub-headings: these will be exported to the feedback file.

 ## To be done

 -   Handle feedback for groups of students, with group and individual feedback and grades
--   Turn into a "proper" export backend
+-   Turn this into a "proper" export backend
 -   Automate upload to MMS